Annie-Dhawan/machine-learning-projects/Ad-Click-Prediction/README.md

 2)	There is almost equal ratio of male and female internet users.
 3)	The ad topic is limited to what is given in the dataset.

+### Tech Stack Used:
+1. Python
+2. Libraries like: Sklearn,pandas,Numpy,matplotlib and seaborn

 ### Data Set

 The dataset consists of below features: